 The first members of a battalion of tough Gurkha troops arrived in Hong Kong on Friday from Singapore to reinforce the Hong Kong garrison.

-The first members of a battalion of tough Gurkha troops arrived in Hong Kong on Friday from Singapore to reinforce the Hong Kong garrison.
+Background: The first members of a battalion of tough Gurkha troops arrived in Hong Kong on Friday from Singapore to reinforce the Hong Kong garrison.
 The troops flew in aboard Royal Air Force Transport Command aircraft.

 An army spokesman, when asked if the battalion's arrival had anything to do with the present situation said.
 "It is normal practice to move units so that they are placed where they are most useful, and it is felt that this battalion will be better placed in Hong Kong than in Malaysia."